STEM: Science, Technology, Engineering and Math

 MAT - Mathematics

-This course is designed for students who wish to strengthen their basic arithmetic skills Arithmetic topics include addition, subtraction, and multiplication facts, addition and subtraction of whole numbers, and multiplication and division of whole numbers.
+This course is designed for students who wish to strengthen their basic arithmetic skills.
+Arithmetic topics include addition, subtraction, and multiplication facts, addition and subtraction of whole numbers, multiplication and division of whole numbers, and rounding of whole numbers.
 Students will strengthen their skills during their required class sessions using interactive computer software combined with personalized, on-demand assistance.

 Upon successful completion of this course, students should be able to: